alessandrocapialbi/Book_Detection/README.md

 ## Usage

-1. Put the dataset.zip file under a new folder in your named as you want.
+1. Put the dataset.zip file under a new folder in your Google Drive account, named as you want.
 Just remember to change the path when extracting in the notebook.

 2. Open the notebook:
    ```sh